hsbarber/tcwomenexhibit/readme.md

 > A forked and edited version of https://github.com/codrops/ExpandingGridItemAnimation/

-> Created for Travis County Archives
+> Created for Travis County Archives, 2019

-> created 2019 /////